amblakemore/Plotly_Challenge/ReadMe.md

 ![Alt text](/cors_blakemore/cultures.png?raw=true)

 We use the drop down function to display all the Test Subject IDs.
-When the Test Subject ID is selected, the demographic information is updated using the optionChanged functioned.
+When the Test Subject ID is selected, the demographic information is updated using the optionChanged function.

 ![Alt text](/cors_blakemore/change.png?raw=true)